unitystation/unitystation/docs/development/How-to-Map.md

 Enabling Gizmos for WallmountBehaviours will show helper arrows so that you wouldn't need to guess their direction:
 ![how-to-enable](https://user-images.githubusercontent.com/10403536/58015542-0f0e2800-7aeb-11e9-8729-5a06fb88072e.png)

-## PRing a Map Scene to the Repo
+## Pull Request a New Map Scene to the Repo
 Once you have finished mapping a scene and it’s time to PR, follow the instructions below so it gets submitted first time without needed rework.
+If you are working on an existing map, you only need to commit and PR the .scene file.
 1. Run the Unit tests.
 These can be accessed in editor by going into the blah menu or selecting the U logo on the right bar.
 2. If the scene you have created is a Main Station, add its name into to the map.json file.
 This file keeps track of what maps to randomly select from given the server population (low, medium, high pop).
 3. Next you will need to add the created scene into a Scriptable Object List.
 Search in the editor